B.7. Special Programs

 Through Bass Connections project teams, courses, and summer programs, students and faculty engage in interdisciplinary, collaborative research focused on societal challenges, often in partnership with external organizations.
 Many participants choose to take their research further through grants and other opportunities within Duke and beyond.

-Students spend six to ten weeks immersed in mentored research through a range of summer programs, including Data+, Story+, Global Health Student Research Training, and the Summer Neuroscience Program.
-Summer funding is available.
+Summer Programs.
+Students spend six to ten weeks immersed in mentored research through a range of summer programs, including Data+ and the Global Health Student Research Training program.
 For more information, visit bassconnections.duke.edu/summer-programs.

 Reserve Officer Training Corps